Hello friends! Hope this post finds you well and enjoying the last days of summer before the back to school craziness starts!

 Do you have any slipcovers in your home??
 Would you like to know how to easily make some?!
 While I may have fallen out of like with their dark floral pattern, I still LOVE our slipper chairs.
 We use them as extra dining room seating, and they are frequently used in the adjoining living room when we’re entertaining.
 They have a wide bottom ( 24 x 20 ), they’re sturdy, comfortable and portable.
 (Plus, who knows, maybe years down the road I’ll fall back in like with burgandy!)
 Deciding to keep the chairs and make slipcovers was a no brainer.

 We made the slipcovers out of three pieces of fabric: The chair back and seat front is one continuous piece of fabric and there are two side panels.
-That’s it.
-The first thing we did was drape the duckcloth over the chair, keeping a little fold of fabric that will be “tucked” between the seat back and seat bottom on your finished slipcover.
+That’s it!
+The first thing we did was drape the duckcloth over the chair, keeping a little fold of fabric that will be “tucked” between the seat back and seat bottom on the finished slipcover.

 Before cutting the fabric length, we decided that our slipcovers would have a simple hem, extending 2 inches past the seat bottom.
 You’ll have to determine how you plan on finishing your slipcovers.
 You could add piping, a ruffle or pleated skirt, grossgrain ribbon, etc. When you see the finished dining room, you’ll understand why I opted for a simple slipcover! 😉 You can see the simple fold of fabric in the photo below.